Couple from Thorpe Culvert who dreamed of the 'good life' to be evicted

-A couple who dreamed of the 'good life' in the country on land they own are facing a future 'on the road' in a caravan.
+A couple who dreamt of the 'good life' in the country on land they own are facing a future 'on the road' in a caravan.

-East Lindsey District Council say they have no option to take enforcement action to have the buildings and other items on the site at Thorpe Culvert removed.
+East Lindsey District Council say they have no option to take enforcement action for the buildings and other items on the site at Thorpe Culvert removed because planning permission has been refused.

-However, the couple want to raise awareness of their situation so other people do not take it for granted planning permission will be given and face being homeless with enforcement fines totalling £6,000.
+However, the couple want to raise awareness of their situation as they face fines totalling £6,000 for enforcement so other so others can learn from it.

 “I’d heard the condition is affected by stress so we hoped moving to the country would help,” she said.
 “When we bought the garden plot there was already a static caravan on it and a shed, but we were advised to put in for planning, which we did.”